elfry2/minato/README.md

 ```powershell
 .\Start.ps1
 ```
-You may close whatever window it launches.
+You may close whatever window that appears.

 To start the servers automatically on startup, copy a shortcut to ```Start.ps1``` to ```%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup```.